Do I need to Speak Spanish to Volunteer in Cusco?

 Read more

-Discover Peru: What to bring to Cusco?
+What to bring to Cusco: The Peru Checklist

 As you’re getting reading for your trip to Peru, it might be time to pack your suitcase, which always causes headaches.
 When you are preparing for an adventurous trip, you mostly think about clothing or gear.
 Then other problems arise: “This is waaaay too much!”, “Is this even enough?”, “What do I wear if I go hiking?“.
 This is why Proyecto Peru shares this checklist: what to bring to Peru with you to avoid transforming in either one of these two types: